Single-cart/prakrito/README.md

 pnpm dlx shadcn@latest add button -c apps/web
 ```

+ok
-This will place the ui components in the `packages/ui/src/components` directorys.
+This will place the ui components in the `packages/ui/src/components` directory.

 ## Tailwind